TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-03-12-devcontainers.md

 ### Give WSL resources

-You’re going to be running (probably) a lot of things in docker through windows-subsystem-for-linux (WSL), and you probably want to [give it a bit of head-room](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig).
-To do this you make a file in your user-profile directory called `.wslconfig` (or edit it if it’s already there):
+You're going to be running (probably) a lot of things in docker through windows-subsystem-for-linux (WSL), and you probably want to [give it a bit of head-room](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig).
+To do this you make a file in your user-profile directory called `.wslconfig` (or edit it if it's already there):

 ```bash
 # on your windows-machine
 > notepad "$env:USERPROFILE\.wslconfig"
 ```

-By default WSL gets access to all your computer’s cores and half of its memory.
+By default WSL gets access to all your computer's cores and half of its memory.
 In my experience that is too many cores and not enough memory.
 If you (like me) want to give your devcontainer access to 32GB of memory and 12 processor-cores the file, releasing memory back to the host when available – it can look like this:

 ```ini
 [wsl2]